Biosecurity: everyone has a role to play

 Defending your farm

-Growers play a key role in protecting Australia's plant and livestock industries from pests, weeds and and diseases by implementing sound biosecurity measures on-farm.
-Implementing strong biosecurity measures on your farm will help protect your enterprise and the broader industryfarm, region and industry from the introduction and spread of endemic and exotic insects, weeds and diseases.
+Growers play a key role in protecting Australia's agricultural industry from pests, weeds, and diseases by implementing on-farm biosecurity measures.
+Implementing strong biosecurity measures on your farm will help protect your buiness, region and the industry from the introduction and spread of endemic and exotic pests, weeds, and diseases.

 If a new pest or disease becomes established on your farm, it could affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
 Early detection and immediate reporting increases the chance of effective and efficient eradication.